 Fluctuating and long-standing conductive hearing loss is the primary concern for children with cleft palate.
 However, sensorineural hearing loss (e.g., due to inner ear anomalies), or mixed hearing loss may also be present, especially in children with syndromes (e.g., Stickler syndrome; Nowak, 1998; Zajac & Vallino, 2017b).

-See ASHA's Practice Portal pages, Permanent Childhood Hearing Loss and Hearing Loss Beyond Early Childhood, for more detailed information about hearing loss.
+See ASHA's Practice Portal pages, Permanent Childhood Hearing Loss and Hearing Loss in Adults, for more detailed information about hearing loss.
 Will link to Practice Portal page on otitis media, currently under development.

 Cleft lip and palate can have an impact on the individual's psychological and social well-being; this impact can vary on the basis of cultural beliefs.